George Green (mathematician): 1828 essay

-In 1828, Green published An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism, which is the essay he is most famous for today.
-It was published privately at the author's expense, because he thought it would be presumptuous for a person like himself, with no formal education in mathematics, to submit the paper to an established journal.
-When Green published his Essay, it was sold on a subscription basis to 51 people, most of whom were friends who probably could not understand it.
+In 1828, Green published An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism, the 72-page work for which he is most famous today.
+It was the custom at that time to publish one's scientific paper via the journals of either the Royal Society or the Cambridge Philosophical Society.
+However, Green chose to publish his first work at his own expense, because he thought it would be presumptuous for a man of his station, with no formal education in mathematics, to submit the paper to an established journal.
+When Green published his Essay, it was sold on a subscription basis to 51 people, many of whom were members of the Nottingham Subscription Library, though few are thought to have understood its mathematical content.
+These people were local doctors, clergymen, schoolmasters, and lace and hosiery manufacturers.